tikv/rfcs/text/0110-periodic-full-compaction.md

 little or no writes) might thus have accumulated tombstones markers that are not deleted.

+Using `tikv-ctl compact-cluster` is not suitable for this goal: while it executes a full compaction, it may impact online user traffic which makes it non-viable for production usage without downtime.
+Periodic full compaction provides a way to achieve the same goal in a more controllable way.

 ## Detailed design

 ### Periodic scheduling